 Giant Swing: Plummet down a 30' foot drop and then swing out over a large ravine - what a rush!

-Hair Wraps: Part craft - part fashion, learn the art of hair wraps and practice on your new camp friends
+Hair Wraps: Part craft - part fashion, learn the art of hair wraps and practice on your new camp friends (girls only)

-High Ropes: Put on your harness and get ready for some adventures climbing poles and walking across high wires.
+High Ropes: Put on your harness and get ready for adventures climbing poles and walking across high wires.

-Horseback Trail Ride: After an orientation in the stable area, set out and explore some of Sandy Hill’s beautiful wooded trails by horseback.
+HorsesHorseback Trail Ride: After an orientation in the stable area, set out to explore some of Sandy Hill’s beautiful wooded trails by horseback.

 Improvisation Workshop: Have fun and improve your acting skills with some improvisation games.
 If you aren’t sure what improvisational comedy is, think of the TV show “Who’s Line Is It Anyway?”
+(Varsity and Two-week only)

 Indoor Movie: Watch a new release or classic G or PG movie.
 Bring your pillow and relax and enjoy the air conditioning!

-e vests!
+Speedboat/Swim: Put on your lifZiplinee vests!
 We’re headed out for a pontoon or speed boat ride to find a quiet cove for some swimming and sunbathing.

 Sweet Tooth: Learn to make a special dessert - and get to eat it too!